chef/automate/components/automate-chef-io/content/docs/client-runs.md

 : Search by nodes assigned to a role.
 Nodes can have zero or many roles.

 See more about [policyfiles](https://docs.chef.io/policyfile.html).

-### Sidebar Filter

-Find nodes on the basis of their related Chef Server or Chef Server organization from the sidebar on the left side of the screen.
-The sidebar shows all Chef Servers and all available Chef Server organizations.

 ## Managing Node Data